Tension band wiring is the procedure based on the tension band principle and uses K-wires/screw and SS wires for fracture fixation.

 Tension Band Wiring for Patella Fractures

 Tension band wiring is indicated for both transverse and comminuted fractures of the patella.
-It is done using K-wires or 4 mm cancellous lag screws are incorporated into figure of 8 wire.
+It is done using K-wires or 4 mm cancellous lag screws are incorporated into a figure of 8 wire.

 - Supine position